workingDog/pochi/README.md

 A presentation can be created using tools such as Apple Pages or Microsoft PowerPoint.
 The presentation must be saved as a PDF document for **pochi** to use.
-In addition a photo with format png, jpg, gif or tif can also be loaded individually.
+In addition photos with format png, jpg, gif or tif can also be loaded individually.

 With a presentation selected, pressing the **Start** button will display the presentation and broadcast its presence to the **viewers**.